AiconNetworks/aicons/aicons/bayesbrainGPT/RESEARCH.md

 multi-variate gaussian
 More elements

+Reactions
+Reactions come from sensorial data.
+In order to have a fully automatic agent, we need to define reactions and have a way to compute them.
+Here we will introduce statistical quality control and control charts.
+These are going to determine alerts and make the Aicon to recompute priors and posteriors to determine actions.

+Continuous Relaxation (Discrete Vars)
 Treat each hypothesis as an independent Bayesian update

 How Ad performance fluctuated due to random effects.